Don’t worry, those quotes will make sense in a moment, and you’ll regret you ever opened this post.

 A banana so gigantic he killed a girl with it (that’s seriously in the book).

-A turkey sausage so thick he’s still a virgin at 35 (I am not making anything up).
+A turkey sausage so thick he’s still a virgin at 35 (I am not making any of this up).

 A dick so big the heroine dubs it Godzilla.

 It is my understanding that quite a few readers decided to call it quits at this point.
 Not me.
 I have standards.
-And so I trudged on, through pages and pages of erections, terrible metaphors, watching Ramirez and Rica act on their intense attraction.
+And so I trudged on, through pages and pages of agonizing priapism and terrible metaphors as Ramirez and Rica swiftly act on their intense attraction.
 They engage in various stages of heavy petting, while we get glimpses of Ramirez’s past, how his mother believed him to be a demon, a monster, destined to destroy women.
 I tried not to cringe when he recounts that his pecker was the size of a beer bottle at the age of ten.
 I try not to close my eyes when Rica attempts to gauge Ramirez’s size: two-feet long?
 No, is it only one foot?

-There’s masturbation, Rica gets naked repeatedly, organic fluids are splashing in all directions, and it’s becoming obvious that the survival / secret documents part has become secondary to the plot.
+There’s masturbation, Rica gets naked repeatedly, organic fluids are splashing in all directions, and it’s becoming obvious that their survival, the secrets documents, and even the silly best friend have become secondary to the plot.

-Now, I’ll answer the only question that matters: do they do the beast with two backs in the end?
+Now, I shall answer the only question that matters: do they do the beast with two backs in the end?

 Yes, 62 to 68% is one long sex scene, during which more fluids splatter everywhere.
 I think the author wants to reassure us that everything is overlubed and Rica won’t get hurt when the miracle occurs.
 Because yes, love makes the impossible possible, and in a scene that calls for Chariots of Fire as background music, Rica punches Ramirez’s V-card (his words, not mine).
 It will never be clearly explained how she does that, save for endless descriptions of a gallon of slime made of sweat, saliva, “juices” and semen (I’m feeling queasy too, it’s okay), and a mention earlier that she has “wide hips”.
 And there’s a mention of how his mile-long pole pokes her IUD during the act.